User Tools

 Lobby Sector

 Finally, Lobby will also be the initial resource area.
 This will be the equipment staging area that needs to be transported up to support the fire attack.
 A Resource officer will be assigned to account for this and coordinate its transport up to interior staging.
 Attention must be given, if there are multiple fire attack bases, to assure proper logistical lines.
+Depending upon the size and scope of the incident, a Chief officer must be considered for taking command of the Lobby operation.

 The Forward Operating Base (FOB)